magpie-ea/magpie-v3-docs/docs/02_using_the_server_app/01_installation.md

 ### First time installation

 To begin with, install Docker from [https://docs.docker.com/install/](https://docs.docker.com/install/).
 You may have to launch the application once in order to let it install its command line tools.
-Verify the installation by typing `docker version` in a terminal (e.g., the Terminal app on MacOS or cmd.exe on Windows).
+Verify the installation by typing `docker version` in a terminal (e.g., the Terminal app on macOS or cmd.exe on Windows).

 Note:
 - Although the Docker app on Windows and Mac asks for login credentials to Docker Hub, they are not needed for local deployment.
 You can proceed without creating any Docker account/logging in.